lorenzoferrarajr/LfjErrorLayout/README.md

 Introduction
 ------------

-LfjErrorLayout is a ZF2 module that allows you to use alternative layout when dispatch errors occur.
+LfjErrorLayout is a ZF2 module that allows you to use an alternative layout when a dispatch errors occur.

 Usage
 -----